-The Directors are responsible for preparing the Annual Report and the Financial Statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the annual report and the Financial Statements in accordance with applicable law and regulations.

 Company law requires the Directors to prepare Financial Statements for each financial year.
-Under that law the Directors have elected to prepare the Group Financial Statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU) and have also chosen to prepare the Parent Company Financial Statements under IFRSs as adopted by the EU.

-Under company law the Directors must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Parent Company and of the profit or loss of the Group and parent company for that year.
-In preparing these Financial Statements, International Accounting Standard 1 requires that the Directors:
+Under that law the Directors have elected to prepare the Group Financial Statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU) and have also chosen to prepare company the parent Financial Statements under IFRSs as adopted by the EU.
+Under company law the Directors must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and parent company and of the profit or loss of the Group and parent company for that period.
+In preparing Financial Statements, International these Accounting Standard 1 requires that the Directors:

-- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the Company's ability to continue as a going concern.
+- properly select and apply accounting policies; - present information including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the Company's ability to continue as a going concern.